Pradaxa Linked to Blood Clots, Bleeding

 Brain Hemorrhage Death

-The death of an elderly man from brain hemorrhage after a routine fall suggests that bleeding complications from Pradaxa may be irreversible.
+The death of an elderly man from brain hemorrhage after a routine ground level fall suggests that bleeding complications from Pradaxa may be irreversible.

 Three University of Minnesota doctors evaluated the events that led to the death of an 83-year-old man for what initially was seen as a routine fall, according to the Journal of Neurosurgery.